adoroci/SEOForge/CONTRIBUTING.md

 - Clearly describe the feature and its use case
 - Explain why it would be valuable to other users
 - Consider contributing the implementation yourself
+- Keep in mind this is alpha software with limited scope

+## Alpha Limitations

+Remember that SEOForge is currently:

+- ❌ Not production-ready
+- ❌ Limited to basic structural SEO elements
+- ❌ Cannot generate content (meta descriptions, titles, etc.)
+- ✅ Good for identifying missing SEO elements
+- ✅ Useful for adding basic tags

 ## Code of Conduct